 The artwork and collectibles is revalued in accordance with the Trust's revaluation policy which is approved by the Board of the trustee company.
-The revaluation process is managed by the Collections Manager and Business Services Manager and revaluations are approved by the Director of the trustee company.
+The revaluation process is managed by the Head of Collections & Exhibitions and Head of Business Services and revaluations are approved by the Director of the trustee company.
 At least once very 5 years, a revaluation is conducted by an external valuer for artworks with higher individual values.
 The remaining items significantly lower in individual values in comparison to the total value of the collection and are less likely to be subject to material movement in fair value; consequently, those works are generally held at cost (which approximates fair value) but are periodically reviewed for material movement by the Trust's own expert curatorial staff.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2018
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2019